elusivecodes/FrostDateTime/README.md

 #### Is DST?

-The `isDST()` method returns a boolean indicating whether the current date is in daylight savings time.
+Return *true* if the DateTime is in daylight savings.

 ```javascript
 date.isDST();